Here, I’ll first talk about some of our settlements where a drunk driver caused our clients’ injury in Florida.

 We represented a young woman who was a passenger in a car.
 A drunk driver hit her at an intersection, where Shenandoah meets West Flagler, near Little Havana in Miami-Dade County, Florida.

-$17,500 Settlement for the husband of the woman after a drunk driver crashed into his wife.
-His wife claimed that the accident caused the loss of her fetus.
+A drunk driver crashed into a lady’s car.
+The injured woman claimed that the accident caused the loss of her fetus.

 Florida law allows you to make a claim for emotional damages of an expectant mother and father resulting from a stillbirth caused by the negligence of another.